Delicious Banana Pudding Recipe for Creamy Sweet Treats

 Option B: From-Scratch Custard (For the Purists)

-3. Temper egg yolks with a ladle of hot mixture, then whisk back into the pan.
+- Temper the egg yolks with a ladleful of hot mixture, then whisk them back into the pan.
 Cook 1 minute more.

 Result: Silky, custardy perfection with deep vanilla vibes.